jjdelorme/ContosoUniversity/README.md

       - 'managed'
       - '--allow-unauthenticated'
       - '--update-secrets=/app/secrets/appsettings.json=connectionstrings:latest'
+      - '--vpc-connector'
+      - 'contoso-university'
     images:
     - gcr.io/$PROJECT_ID/contosouniversity:$BUILD_ID
     ```

-1. Cloud Build will automatically substitute the `$PROJECT_ID` and `$BUILD_ID` when you run it.
-As an optional step, you can create a `.gitignore` file (note that the filename starts with a period (.) and has no extension)  When you check in files to git it will explicitly ignore these files and files that match these patterns.
-Cloud Build leverages this functionality to ignore these files as well, so it's a good idea to create a `.gitignore` file at this stage:
+    Cloud Build will automatically substitute the `$PROJECT_ID` and `$BUILD_ID` when you run it.

+1. To prevent the gcloud command from including binaries and other unrequired files in the build process, can create a `.gitignore` file, and set its content to the following:
     ```
     .vscode/
     **/bin/
     **/obj/
     **/wwwroot/
-    service_account.json
     **/appsettings.Development.json
     *.csproj.user